How to clean your microwave needing 5 different methods and how to deodorize your microwave needing 5 different methods.

 - Remove.
 Use oven mitts to remove the baking soda water mixture from the microwave.

 - Wipe.
 Use a damp microfiber cloth to clean the inside of the microwave.
 Be sure to get the walls, top and bottom, cracks and crevices and the turntable too.

 Using Apple Cider Vinegar To Clean Your Microwave

 Apple cider vinegar is a very useful tool in the kitchen and in the cleaning cupboard.
-Due to it’s acidic nature, using apple cider vinegar is an effective way to cut through built up dirt and grime in your microwave oven.
+Due to its acidic nature, needing apple cider vinegar is an effective way to cut through built-up dirt and grime in your microwave oven.

 - Fill A Bowl With Apple Cider Vinegar.
 Fill a microwave-safe bowl halfway with 50/50 apple cider vinegar and water.

 - Heat.
 Turn the microwave on for 4-5 minutes.